adamjarret/twisters/docs/index.md

 ## Options

-The [Twisters class]({{ site.url }}/twisters/api/classes/twisters.html) constructor takes 2 optional arguments.
-Defaults are used if arguments are omitted, which means this:
+The [Twisters class]({{ site.url }}/twisters/api/classes/twisters.html) constructor takes an optional `options` argument.
+Defaults are used if corresponding values are not defined, which means this:

 ```js
 const { Twisters } = require('twisters');